-For a four motor system this button controls a main and aux motor such as a hoist.
+For four motor systems this button controls a main and aux motor such as a hoist.
 (See Section 4.
-Operation, for details on the operation of this button.)
-To program a fourth motion select "Motor".
-This four motor application can only be used with 4 motor crane configurations.
-The Programmable Motor Control and Select push button becomes a switch to toggle between "A" and "B" or both.
+Operation for details on the operation of this button.)
+To program a fourth motion select (Motor).
+This four motor application can only be used with special crane configurations for 2-Speed 4 Motor Systems.
+The AUX 3 button becomes a switch to toggle between "A" and "B" or both.
 Where "A" and "B" are main and auxiliary motors respectively.
 The main motor output is motor 1 and the auxiliary motor output is motor 4.

 For up to 5 motors using the select function this button is available to use select relays.
-This select function can only be used with five crane configurations.
+This select function can only be used with special crane configurations for 4 or 5 Motor System using Select.
 To program in the select function tap the word "Select".
-The Programmable Motor Control and Select push button becomes a switch to toggle between "A" and "B" or both.
-Where "A" and "B" are Select 2 and Select 1 outputs respectively.